 The authors note that this difference may include a higher risk to patients related to the surgery.
 "Interestingly, the frequency of use of active surveillance endocrinologists was much higher than that of the surgeons.
 This may be partly due to the fact that endocrinologists often refer their patients with MVP to the peculiarities of surgeons and surgeons often recommend surgery for these cases. "

 However, the technique appears to be aligned in the last period of time, estimated in the study years 2014-2016.
 During which the patients were assigned to actively monitor at the same speed, whether the endocrinologist or surgeon initial treatment.

 The authors also note other important considerations in favor of active surveillance, including the possible risks of surgery that, although uncommon, can include permanent paralysis of the vocal cord and permanent hypoparathyroidism, even when the experienced surgeons.

-A larger study, complementary data from Memorial Cancer Center Sloan-Kettering, New York, included 300 patients with papillary thyroid cancer lower risk (tumor diameter ≤ 1,5 cm).
+A larger study, complementary data from Memorial Cancer Center Sloan-Kettering, New York, included 300 patients with low-risk thyroid papillary carcinoma (tumor diameter ≤ 1,5 cm).